 - 1.3.1 The EIRENE System Requirements Specification defines the set of requirements which a railway radio system shall comply with in order to ensure interoperability between national railways.
 (I) - 1.3.2 The EIRENE Functional Requirements Specification [EIRENE FRS] specifies the functional requirements for EIRENE.
 (I) - 1.3.3 The specification distinguishes between requirements affecting a railway's network infrastructure, onto which mobiles will roam, and the requirements concerning mobiles which may be used in any EIRENE compliant network.
-(I) - 1.3.4 The statements made in the specification are assigned to one of three categories: (I) - Mandatory (indicated by '(M)' at the end of the paragraph).
-It is mandatory that each railway meets these specifications where interoperability on lines, or equipment interoperability, is required.
-The mandatory requirements define the full set of interoperability requirements for EIRENE systems. - Optional (indicated by '(O)' at the end of the paragraph).
-Optional requirements are not mandatory for interoperability and, as such, the selection (or non-selection) of a set of optional requirements on a national basis shall not be used as a precondition for the certification and the acceptance of roaming mobile equipment on GSM-R networks.
-When an option is selected, the method defined in the SRS and FRS by which such features are implemented becomes mandatory, both to provide a consistent service and to present a recognised and agreed standard to manufacturers in order to obtain economies of scale in development and manufacture. - Information (indicated by '(I)' at the end of the paragraph).
+(I) - 1.3.4 The statements made in the specification are assigned to one of three categories: (I) - Mandatory for Interoperability (indicated by '(MI)' at the end of the paragraph).
+These are the requirements that are considered in the European Directives to be relevant for interoperability as fulfilling the essential requirements for the Control-Command and Signalling subsystem related to safety and technical compatibility which must be met by the rail system, the subsystems, and the interoperability constituents, including interfaces according to the corresponding conditions set out in Annex III of the Directive 2008/57/EC; It is mandatory that each railway meets these requirements on lines under the scope of the Directive. - Mandatory for the System (indicated by '(M)' at the end of the paragraph).
+These requirements must be complied with together with the requirements "Mandatory for Interoperability (MI)" in order to deliver a viable working system, ensure optimum level of system technical integration and compliance to existing standards, allow that the technical characteristics of the network and fixed terminal system are compatible with each other and with those on board the trains to be used on the rail system. - Optional (indicated by '(O)' at the end of the paragraph).
+These requirements allow the selection (or non-selection) of a set of requirements on a national basis and shall not be used as a precondition for the acceptance of roaming mobile equipment on GSM-R networks.
+When an option is selected, the method defined in the SRS and FRS by which such features are implemented becomes mandatory (M), both to provide a consistent service and to present a recognised and agreed standard to manufacturers in order to obtain economies of scale in development and manufacture. - Information (indicated by '(I)' at the end of the paragraph).
 These are statements intended to provide explanatory notes. - Note: NA is used to indicate that a particular service is not applicable and will therefore not need to be provided.